Nhih2/Cat-Cookies/README.md

 Play or download in this link : https://nhih.itch.io/catcookies

 ## ℹ️ Overview
-A optimization game of gaining the most points possible (by eating cookies) as a cat by Nhih, an aspiring game developer studying as an University, togethere with Duck, also studying in Computer Science.
+A optimization game of gaining the most points possible (by eating cookies) as a cat by Nhih, an aspiring game developer studying as an University, togethere with Duck, a friend also studying in Computer Science.
+Made for Brackey Game Jam 2025.2
 > *This Github page is the source code to the game, to play the game, please refer to [Play or Download] section.*

 ## 🌟 Highlights